dherincx92/fpds/README.md

 ```

 ## What's New
-As of 08/21/2024, `v1.4.0` data is returned as a generator, providing more flexibility
+As of 08/21/2024, `v1.4.1` data is returned as a generator, providing more flexibility
 for memory constrained devices.
 Users also have the ability to select specific
 pages of results with the `page` parameter.

+Parameters in `fields.json` have been updated to support unbounded values.
+Previously, range-based parameters had to define an upper & lower bound (i.e. `[4250, 7500]`).
+In the most current version of this library, you can now specify the following patterns for all range parameters: `[4250,)` or `(, 7500]`.
+This even works for dates: `[2022/08/22,)` or `(, 2022/08/01]`!

 `fpds` now supports asynchronous requests!
 As of `v1.3.0`, users can instantiate
 the class as usual, but will now need to call the `process_records` method